Sam Hanna Bell (1909 - 1990):

 In August 1945 he began to work for Northern Ireland Radio as a features producer, retiring in 1969.
 Perhaps his most popular and successful radio programme was This is Northern Ireland, a complex portrait which he wrote and produced in 1949 for the BBC silver jubilee.
 He wrote and produced The Orangemen, a carefully researched history of the Orange order, which was broadcast in July 1967.
 Some of his best work was for series e.g. Within our Province, Country Magazine, It's a Brave Step, and The Fairy Faith which reported on traditions and folk ways in different parts of Northern Ireland.

 With Michael J. Murphy he collected folklore, and with Sean O'Boyle, traditional music, now held in the B.B.C.
 Archive in the Ulster Folk and Transport Museum, and much of which was used in radio programmes.
 He also wrote a great deal about the theatre, and several novels: The Hollow Ball 1961, A Man Flourishing 1973 and Across the Narrow Sea 1987.
-His first and best novel, December Bride, was published in 1951, adapted as a stage play in 1955, reprinted in 1982, and filmed in 1990.
+His first and best novel, December Bride, was published in 1951, adapted by him as a stage play ("That Woman at Rathard") in 1955, reprinted in 1982, and filmed in 1989.
+Sam Hanna Bell visited the set on the shores of Strangford Lough; sadly, he did not survive to see the release of the film in 1991.

 |Born:||16 October 1909|